 2) Chemical Pregnancy

-If you received a faint positive result on a home pregnancy test, and then received negative results the day after, it may be a sign of a chemical pregnancy (or early pregnancy loss that occurs before 5 weeks of pregnancy).
+According to Babatunde Gbolade, Consultant gynaecologist and fertility control specialist, if you received a faint positive result on a home pregnancy test, and then received negative results the day after, “it is possible that you had a very early miscarriage”, also known as a chemical pregnancy (or early pregnancy loss that occurs before 5 weeks of pregnancy).

 Symptoms of a very early miscarriage (before 5 weeks of pregnancy) include: